Supercars investigating cause of Waters fire - Speedcafe

 There’s no sign that the cause of the fire is a return of the issue that afflicted the Ford Mustangs of Nick Percat and James Courtney, who both suffered in separate ‘thermal incidents’ at the Australian Grand Prix in March.

-Those fires were linked to an oil catch-can placement and have been resolved using fire-proof paint in all Gen3 Supercars engine bays, both Mustang and Camaro.
+Those fires were linked to an oil catch-can placement and have been resolved using new venting as well asfireproof paint in all Gen3 Supercars engine bays, both Mustang and Camaro.

 Tickford is now in a race against time to have Waters back on track, with a complete front-end required for the #6 Monster Mustang ahead of qualifying tomorrow, which starts at 0930 local time/1000 AEST.